-- To see a filter showing the replications that are placed on the highlighted datastore, click Preview.
+- (Optional) To show the replications that are placed on a datastore that displays replications counters, click Preview.

-- Select a local datastore that lists a replications counter and click Evacuate.
+- Select a local datastore or a cluster member that displays replications counters and click Evacuate.

-- In the Evacuate datastore window, select the destination storage policy for all incoming replications residing on the datastore and click Apply.
+- In the Evacuate datastore window, select the destination storage policy for all incoming replications residing on the datastore and click Evacuate.

-- Reset current storage policy apply the current storage policy to each matching replication.
-After removing or adding datastores to the storage policy, this option can move the replication replica files, to make the matching replications compliant with their storage policy.
+- Reset current storage policy applies the current storage policy to each matching replication.
+After removing or adding datastores to the storage policy, to make the matching replications compliant with their storage policy this option can move the replication replica files.

-- Any store all the replications to all the shared datastores to which the Any storage policy is applied.
+- Any stores all the replications to all the shared datastores that have Any storage policy applied.

 What to do next